oliviawongnyc/headlines/README.md

 ## About Headlines

-This app is a personal, hobby project and not affiliated with the New York Times.
+This game is a personal, hobby project and not affiliated with the New York Times.

 Headlines is a game where users complete famous NYT headlines using the publish